-Madagascar is a large island off the east coast of Africa.
+Madagascar is a large island off the south east coast of Africa.
 Hugely diverse in terrain and biodiversity, Madagascar is unique.
 The center is characterized by highlands, the east coast is covered in rainforest, the west is open savannah and the southern tip is semi-desert.
 With many endemic species, Madagascar is a fascinating place, very different to its African continent.

-Madagascar is split into four main areas: the central region of Madagascar is characterized by highlands, the east coast is largely covered by dense rainforests, the west coast is now open savannah, reminiscent of that of the great plains of East Africa, and the southern tip of the island is semi-desert with great forests of cactus-like plants.
+Madagascar is split into four main areas: the central region of Madagascar is characterized by highlands, the east coast is largely covered by dense rainforests, the west coast is now open savannah and dry, deciduous forest, and the southern tip of the island is semi-desert with great spiny forests of cactus-like plants.
 Much of Madagascar's incredible flora and fauna is unique to the island with over 80% of the wildlife species found there being endemic including, lemurs, chameleons and a huge variety of butterflies.
 These species mean that several of Madagascar's national parks are UNESCO World Heritage Sites.
 The diverse cultures in Madagascar and the range of flora and fauna make a visit to this island a unique experience, which will be rewarding for those with an adventurous spirit.